Nexis-Network/homepage/content/docs/ai/ai-google-colab.md

 ## Install the pgvector extension

-1. Create a codeblock to install the `pgvector` extension to enable your Exzo Network database as a vector store:
+1. Create a codeblock to install the `pgvector` extension to enable your Nexis Network database as a vector store:

     ```python
     # Execute this query to install the pgvector extension